orionprotocol/sdk/README.md

     options: {
       // All options are optional 🙂
       poolOnly: true, // You can specify whether you want to perform the exchange only through the pool
+      instantSettlement: true, // Set true to ensure that funds can be instantly transferred to wallet (otherwise, there is a possibility of receiving funds to the balance of the exchange contract)
       logger: console.log,
       // Set it to true if you want the issues associated with
       // the lack of allowance to be automatically corrected